Welcome to the Renhold Primary School Science page!

 Provide teachers with opportunities to further develop their subject knowledge

-Provide opportunities for children to ask their own questions and plan their own investigations, giving them the support they need to be able to develop scientific skills
+Provide opportunities for children to ask their own questions, experiment and plan their own investigations, giving them the support they need to be able to develop scientific skills

 Provide well maintained, organised and up to date resources, including IT which will support learning